hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/frictionless-airdrops-system-contracts.md

 - Verify that the `rejectTokenFT` function rejects tokens for a given account.
 - Verify that the `rejectTokenNFTs` function rejects tokens for a given account and serial number.
 - Verify that the `rejectTokenNFTs` function rejects 10 tokens for a given account and serial number.
-- Verify that the `setAutomaticAssociations` function enables the automatic associations to unlimited (-1) for a given account.
+- Verify that the `setUnlimitedAutomaticAssociations` function enables the automatic associations to unlimited (-1) for a given account.
-- Verify that the `setAutomaticAssociations` function disables the automatic associations to zero for a given account.
+- Verify that the `setUnlimitedAutomaticAssociations` function disables the automatic associations to zero for a given account.

 #### Negative Tests